nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 ### Why is my battery charging at a very slow rate or not at all?
 First, make sure the correct power source is connected to the correct pins as stated in the [documentation](https://docs.getchip.com/chip_pro.html#power-c-h-i-p-pro).

-Assuming the power source is connected correctly, the issue may be with the BTS pin which is directly connected to the TS pin on the AXP209 power management unit.
-This pin expects a specific voltage range in order to know it is safe to charge the battery.
-It's recommended to disable it by either connecting the pin to ground or disabling through software.
-Read more about the TS pin and how to disable it in the [Power](https://docs.getchip.com/chip_pro.html#battery-charging-and-bts-pin) section of the C.H.I.P.
+Assuming the power source is connected correctly, the issue may be with C.H.I.P.
+Pro's BTS pin which is directly connected to the TS pin on the AXP209 power management unit.
+This pin expects a 10K thermistor as a way to monitor the battery by providing the pin with a specific voltage range.
+Hitting this range tells the PMU that it is safe to charge the battery.
+Without an added thermistor, it's recommended to disable this function by either connecting the BTS pin to ground or disabling through software.
+Read more about the BTS pin and how to disable it in the [Power](https://docs.getchip.com/chip_pro.html#battery-charging-and-bts-pin) section of the C.H.I.P.
 Pro docs.

 ### I think my C.H.I.P.
 Pro is overheating!